 While a little theory to help understand why something works the way it does may be interesting, our readers are practitioners who are really looking for stories about what you’ve tried that works.
 They’re also interested in hearing about what you’ve tried that doesn’t work, especially when you explore what you learned and what you’d do differently the next time.

-Only Agile Alliance members can guest post on our blog.
+Only Agile Alliance individual members can guest post on our blog.